How we work

 Leadership & Governance

 The Unitarian movement is a democratic, grass-roots organisation.
 Our central hub is the General Assembly of Unitarian and Free Christian Churches, a registered charity, whose Executive Committee is elected by members.
 The movement makes collective decisions at our Annual Meetings, where each congregation sends its delegates.
-You can read about the resolutions we have passed here – these show the issues that our community has stood up for since the General Assembly’s inception in 1929.

-Read more about our governance in our Object and Constitution., and find out about recent activities in our Annual Report.
+Read more about our governance in our Object and Constitution, and find out about recent activities in our Annual Report.

 You can find our complaints policy here.